 Although PA is an unavoidable step in many practices.
 The current process is all too often manual and involves prescribers, payers, pharmacists, and patients in a cumbersome flow of information that may result in delays in treatment and dissatisfaction for all.
 As a result, many are implementing electronic prior authorization solutions to address common issues with the approvals process.
 Electronic Prior Authorization integrates directly with electronic health records (EHRs), enabling healthcare professionals to easily obtain prior authorizations in real time at the point of care.
 This also eliminates time-consuming paper forms, faxes, and phone calls.

 In 81% of instances where claims are denied, prior authorization was either not obtained or not handled properly.
-Electronic systems can initiate automated prior authorization processes for hospitals, which in turn helps reduce front-end denials.
+Electronic Referral Management Software can initiate automated prior authorization processes for hospitals, which in turn helps reduce front-end denials.
 Healthcare further revealed that prior electronic authorization could save as much as 416 hours per year!
 In 2015, the average cost to a provider for a fully electronic prior authorization was $1.89 compared to $7.50 for an entirely manual authorization.

 Interested in automating your prior authorizations?
 ReferralMD can offer a solution for referral workflow, e-consults, decision support, patient-provider matching directory, and prior authorizations; all within your current EMR system.